 Day 02: Warsaw

 This morning we discover the highlights of Warsaw.
 Our half-day sightseeing tour includes the Historic Centre of Warsaw*, meticulously rebuilt after World War II, including the impressive Royal Castle, the seat of the kings of Poland.
 Here the Constitution of May 3rd was proclaimed in 1791, becoming the second oldest constitution in the world.
 We get to admire some of the castles 300 rooms, including the Canaletto Room featuring 23 paintings; the Throne Room; the magnificent Knight’s Hall with six large paintings by Marcello Bacciarelli; the Marble room featuring 22 portraits of Polish kings and the largest and most impressive of all the castle’s chambers, the Ballroom.
 Afterwards we get have lunch at a local restaurant.
 We then continue our tour with a drive to the area of the former Warsaw Ghetto.
 En route, we see the building of the National Opera House and Town Hall.
 During our tour of Warsaw, we experience the famous Warsaw chocolate factory “Wedel”, tasting a delicious hot chocolate at the Wedel Old Fashioned Shop.
-In the late afternoon, we take an unforgettable musical journey through the world- famous compositions of Poland’s greatest composer, Frederic Chopin, at a piano recital.
+In the evening, we take an unforgettable musical journey through the world- famous compositions of Poland’s greatest composer, Frederic Chopin, at a piano recital.
 (B, L)

 Day 03: Warsaw/Czestochowa/Zakopane (Drive)